cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   log saver instances can be scaled to process the Kafka partitions in parallel, if needed.

-  *Log Saver*, by default, runs only the CDAP Log Pipeline: it reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
+  Log saver, by default, runs only the CDAP Log Pipeline: it reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
 Each of these files corresponds to one program or application, depending on how the grouping is configured.
 (This is set by the